-Although Hemlock Woolly Adelgid may be visible anytime from November to May, the optimum season for monitoring in Ontario is usually considered to be March-May.
-HWA is nearly invisible after early-mid summer, when the insect is in a resting stage.
+Hemlock woolly adelgid (HWA) is visible anytime from November to July, but is most obvious in late winter through early summer.
+HWA is nearly invisible after mid summer, when the insect is in a resting stage.

 What to look for

-During the monitoring season, look for white woolly masses (ovisacs) on the underside of twigs at the base of needles.
+Look for white woolly masses (ovisacs) on the underside of twigs at the base of needles in winter/spring through early summer.
 In the early stages of the infestation, there may only be a few of the woolly masses, typically on the new growth.
 As the population grows HWA will also occur on older twigs, and at the base of nearly every needle.
 Flip over and inspect the underside of twigs on the lower branches of hemlock trees; walk around the tree inspecting several branches at different points.
 Note that HWA is always on the twig, not the needle – and while it’s possible there could be only one HWA on a twig, it’s more likely that there will be several, which helps distinguish it from spider ovisacs that are usually solitary.

 When walking through the stand watch the ground for fallen twigs or branches and inspect them; HWA often starts high in the canopy, so fallen twigs are a valuable opportunity to see what’s happening above you.

 We’ve produced a handout which you may download as a pdf.
 Paper copies are available on request.
 If you’re watching for HWA, even on just a few trees, please let us know (email@example.com).